 EQUATOR Network short training sessions

-Join the UK EQUATOR Centre's monthly one-hour practical workshops on all aspects of writing and publishing your academic research!
-Workshops are held 12:30-13:30, unless otherwise indicated.
-While the Botnar Research Centre is closed, these sessions will be delivered remotely via Teams or Zoom.
+Join the UK EQUATOR Centre's bimonthly one-hour practical workshops on all aspects of writing and publishing your academic research!
+Workshops are held 12:30-13:30, unless otherwise indicated, on Zoom.

-This free workshop series is open to all staff and students of the University of Oxford, Oxford Brookes, and Oxford University Hospitals NHS Trust.
+This free workshop series is open to all staff and students of the University of Oxford, Oxford Brookes, Oxford University Hospitals NHS Trust and Oxford Health NHS Foundation Trust.
 Registration is required.
 To book onto a session, for more information, and to enquire about UK EQUATOR Centre training for your department or group, please email us.

 For notification of booking opening and announcement of other EQUATOR courses in Oxford, please join our mailing list by sending a blank email to email@example.com.